May 18, 2012

 Imagine that in 1950, my dad’s family had created an investment company – let’s call it Kennon Beverage Holdings, Inc. – for the sole purpose of investing in Pepsi stock.

 Each week, they contributed $10 to the company, which it used to purchase additional shares of Pepsi.
 They reinvest their dividends and never increase their savings rate (meaning that even today, they would still be kicking in only $10 each week among all of the family members – so about $1.50 each per week).
-Kennon Beverage Holdings itself has only a few shares; each time a new child is born, they issue a single share of stock to it.
+Kennon Beverage Holdings itself has only a few shares; each time a new child is born, they issue a single share of stock to him or her.

 What the Kennon Family Business Would Look Like Today